Energy Propagation in Scattering Convolution Networks Can Be Arbitrarily Slow: Convergence Rates for Scattering Propagation

 \section{Convergence Rates for Scattering Propagation}

 In this section, we show that under mild analyticity assumptions on the scattering filters $\Psi$, fast energy propagation can still be achieved for large signal classes in $L^2(\R^d)$.
-These signal classes depend on the required speed of energy propagation, i.e., as one would expect, the faster the energy propagation, the smaller the signal class we can \textit{guarantee} this speed for.
-This is reflected by an interplay between the frequency localization of the filters in terms of size and shape of their Fourier supports, and the decay behavior of the Fourier transform of the input signal relative to the filters.
+These signal classes depend on the required speed of energy propagation, i.e., the faster the energy propagation, the smaller the signal class for which we can \textit{guarantee} this speed.
+This is reflected by an interplay between the decay behavior of the Fourier transform of the input signal relative to the filters and the frequency localization of the filters regarding the size and shape of their Fourier supports.

-Notably, our results in this section are very general, \begin{itemize} \item since they hold in any dimension $d \in \N$; \item because our assumptions can be easily satisfied; \item as the setup provides several parameters that can be used for fine-tuning. \end{itemize} In particular, we will see in Section \ref{sec: Scattering with wavelets} that these results apply to filter banks generated by bandlimited wavelets, thereby complementing the negative results from the previous section about arbitrarily slow energy propagation in such scattering networks.
+Notably, our results in this section are general, since \begin{itemize} \item they hold in any dimension $d \in \N$; \item our assumptions can be easily satisfied; and \item the setup provides several parameters that can be used for fine-tuning. \end{itemize} In particular, Section \ref{sec: Scattering with wavelets} demonstrates that these results apply to filter banks generated by bandlimited wavelets, thereby complementing the negative results from the previous section about arbitrarily slow energy propagation in such scattering networks.